 A few days ago I learned a lesson about not arguing with a police officer.
 I got stopped for running a red light and after getting in an argument with him I drove away with a fist full of tickets.
 Red light.
 No insurance card.
-Not ‘surrendering’ my driver’s licence.
-Apparently, my licence plate cover ‘obscures’ it.
+Not ‘surrendering’ my driver’s license.
+Apparently, my license plate cover ‘obscures’ it.
 And allegedly not changing lanes safely when I pulled over which is bogus.
 The cop was a complete jerk and these charges are just because he was angry because I know my rights.

 I’m sorry to hear that you had such a bad roadside interaction with the police officer.
 Most police officers are generally professional and courteous when dealing with the public.
 For now let’s set that aside and deal with the legal problem that you are currently in.
 You appear to have been issued five offence notices.
 I would need to review your tickets to give you accurate feedback on demerit point penalties.
 The red light charge is likely a 3 demerit point offence and the lane change offence is likely a 2 or 3 demerit point offence depending on what section of the Highway Traffic Act you’ve been charged under.
-The remaining offences are likely 0 demerit point offences, but we do still need to address them as they will result in a record of conviction on your driver’s licence if they are allowed to stand.
+The remaining offences are likely 0 demerit point offences, but we do still need to address them as they will result in a record of conviction on your driver’s license if they are allowed to stand.

-My immediate concern in your situation will be the number and amount of fines pending, pending demerit points should you be convicted and their impact on your licence, and the impact of any convictions upon your insurance.
+My immediate concern in your situation will be the number and amount of fines pending, pending demerit points should you be convicted and their impact on your license, and the impact of any convictions upon your insurance.
 The first step is to get in touch with my office so that we can gather your information in more detail and your tickets.
 Once retained as your legal representative we will have the tickets filed with the court on your behalf.
 The court process can be a slow one generally taking anywhere from a half year to a year to complete, but so long as we have the tickets filed with the court before the filing deadline the offences will not be visible on your driving record in the meanwhile.